 The Office of Purchasing is responsible for disposing of obsolete university property.
 Departments declaring property in its custody as surplus should complete the Surplus Form listing all items being surplused both tagged and untagged.
 The Office of Purchasing will then verify the property and determine the most appropriate disposition method.

-Fiscal Policy on surplus property can be found by clicking the following link: 055 - Disposal of University Surplus Property.
+Fiscal Policy FI0610 on surplus property can be found by clicking the following link:

 Equipment may be disposed of and removed from University records for the following reasons:

-- Equipment Given to Another Department: When equipment is given to another department or account, a Form T-64 must be completed and sent to the Purchasing Office.
+- Equipment Given to Another Department: When equipment is given to another department or account, a Form T-64 must be completed and sent to the Business Services.
 The form should be prepared by the department transferring custody of the equipment and be approved by both the transferring and receiving departments.

 For surplus property pickup, please complete the Surplus Property Form.

 The surplus property will be picked up the following Wednesday and Friday.
 Please do not move surplus property to the hallways.